 Because different labs use different equipment, test results from different labs can vary.
 Therefore, it is a good idea to have your tests done at the same lab each time.
 If you get an unexpected result on one test, your health care provider will probably want you to get a second test to see if the results are the same as the first one.
 Try not to worry too much about a single unexpected result—usually trends over time are more important.

 Most lab reports show the normal range of results from each test and highlight any of your results that are outside the normal range.
 The ranges listed below are general and may not be exactly the same for your lab.
-Look at your lab report for the normal ranges that lab uses.
+Look at your lab report for the normal ranges.

 Blood is made up of different types of cells, including red blood cells, white blood cells, and platelets.
 The complete blood count (CBC) measures the amount of these cells in a sample of your blood.
 CBCs are especially important for people living with HIV because some HIV drugs and some infections can cause changes in the number of red or white blood cells.

 Red blood cells (RBCs) carry oxygen throughout the body.
 A typical RBC count for women is four to five million red blood cells.
 Hematocrit (HCT) measures how much of your blood is made up of RBCs, and hemoglobin (HGB) measures the amount of hemoglobin in your blood.
 Hemoglobin is the protein in RBCs that allows them to carry oxygen.
 A normal HCT for cisgender women is 36 to 44 percent (36-48 percent for transgender women) and a normal HGB level is 12 to 15 g/dL (12-17 g/dL for transgender women).
 A low RBC, HCT, or HGB may mean you have anemia, which can cause you to feel tired.
 For more information, see our fact sheet on Anemia and Women.